B13rg/B13rg.github.io/_drafts/algo-props.md

 * [Stable and Unstable Sorting: Why Stability Matters? - Siddharth Chandra](https://chandraji.dev/stable-and-unstable-sorting-why-stability-matters)

-## Data Locality - Perform Operations on Subsets of Data
+## Data Locality and Movement - Operations on Subsets of Data

 Algorithm should be able to perform tasks on a subset of the data.
 It should not require processing all the data to get a result (processing everything required for the result).

+Data should be stored in a way that's conducive to how it will be processed.
+The algorithms data access patterns should integrate cleanly with how the data stored.
+Usually, algorithms fall into either being message or stream oriented.
+Data stored with random access make it easier to batch and compartmentalize work.

+Algorithms that require random data access do _NOT_ perform well with stream-oriented data sets

 Memory access patterns should be optimized to minimize cache misses and maximize reuse of data in memory.
-Process the data as few times as possible, extracting what's needed for the lifetime of the algorithm.
+Individual, discrete units of data should be processed as few times as possible, extracting what's needed for the lifetime of the algorithm in minimal passes.

-Data stored with random access make it easier to batch and compartamentalize work.

-At a programming level, this means utilizing hash maps and dicts to collate data.
+At a programming level, this could mean utilizing hash maps and dicts to group data instead of using un-indexed lists.
-Data storage-wise, this could mean s3 buckets with data spread across a folder tree.
+Data storage-wise, this could mean s3 buckets with data spread across a folder tree that groups files on some valuable property.

 ## Data shapes - what data shapes are consumed and produced, pre-processing requirements/opportunities?